 The “what” element focuses on the overall time taken to complete the project, efficiency and design of current activities.

 The “how” element is based on converting the project into reality.
 It has more to do with future planning, probability of conversions and revenue generated.

 The “why” questions the occurrence of a particular event and imminent changes required to implement in the project.
 It also takes into consideration candidate supply, channel performance and time take to convert each lead.

-Thus, recruitment is more than just hiring.
-It depends on how an organisation perceives the activity.
+Thus, recruitment more than just hiring.
+It depends on how an organisation perceivers.
 Individual differences do make a lot of difference.